-You might find that some of your employees would prefer to work on their Mac rather than the PC you've provided, or use their own computer as a supplemental device.
+You might find that some of your employees would prefer to work on their Mac verses the PC you've provided, or as a supplement device.
 Should you tell them yes and save yourself some money on new PCs?
 Yes, provided you follow a few simple guidelines.